mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ### Build-time options

-Although Arduino IDE does not seem to offer any way of specifing compile-time options for extenal libs there are other IDE's (like Platformio/Eclipse) that could use that.
-This lib supports the following compile-time define's
+Although Arduino IDE does not seem to offer any way of specifying compile-time options for external libs there are other IDE's (like PlatformIO/Eclipse) that could use that.
+This lib supports the following compile-time defines

-**USE_GFX_ROOT** - Use lightweigth version of AdafuitGFX, without Adafruit BusIO extensions
+**USE_GFX_ROOT** - Use lightweight version of AdafuitGFX, without Adafruit BusIO extensions

 **NO_GFX** - Build without AdafuitGFX, only native methods supported based on manipulating DMA buffer.
 I.e. no methods of drawing circles/shapes, typing text or using fonts!!!
-This might save some resources for applications using it's own internal graphics buffer or works solely with per-pixel manupulation.
+This might save some resources for applications using it's own internal graphics buffer or works solely with per-pixel manipulation.
 For example Aurora effects can work fine w/o AdafruitGFX.

-**NO_FAST_FUNCTIONS** - do not build auxilary speed-optimized functions.
+**NO_FAST_FUNCTIONS** - do not build auxiliary speed-optimized functions.
 Those are used to speed-up operations like drawing straight lines or rectangles.
-Otherwise lines/shapes are drawn using drawpixel() method.
-The tradoff for speed is RAM/code-size, take it or leave it ;)
+Otherwise lines/shapes are drawn using drawPixel() method.
+The trade-off for speed is RAM/code-size, take it or leave it ;)